JingzongWang/JingzongWang.github.io/assets/dynamically-priced-curb-parking-simulation.md

+## Download

+NetLogo Model: <a href="https://github.com/JingzongWang/JingzongWang.github.io/blob/master/assets/dynamically-priced-curb-parking-simulation.nlogo">dynamically-priced-curb-parking-simulation.nlogo</a>

+To run this model, you have to install <a href="https://ccl.northwestern.edu/netlogo/">NetLogo</a>

 ## References

 Ghent, Peer.
 2015.
 "Optimizing Performance Objectives for Projects of Congestion Pricing for Parking." *Transportation Research Record: Journal of the Transportation Research Board* 2530: 101‐105.